glehu/CWO_ERP/README.md

 #### M2 Contacts
 This module is designed to store contacts.

-Contacts can be loaded by clicking on the `[<]` button next to contact fields to avoid typos and to load more data with less user actions.
+Contacts can be loaded into songs and invoices.

 Next to inserting and looking up entries, there is also an analytics module, that allows the user to generate a pie chart, showing the distribution of cities across all stored contacts.